Suri312006/undergradthesis/5-results.typ

 )

-Almost all the time spent in creating a capability is the cryptographic operations used to form its signature, which is why its in the same ballpark as signature creation we saw earlier.
+Almost all the time spent in creating a capability is the cryptographic operations used to form its signature, which is why it's in the same ballpark as the signature creation we saw earlier.

-The high varince in Keypair objects and Security contexts creation happens from the unpredictable time it takes for the kernel to create an object on disk.
-The reason keypair's are almost 2x more expensive since it creates two seperate objects, one for the signing key, and one for the verifying key.
+The high standard deviation in Keypair objects and Security context creation happens from the unpredictable time it takes for the kernel to create an object on disk.
+The reason keypairs are almost 2x more expensive since they create two separate objects, one for the signing key, and one for the verifying key.